USF is centrally located in San Francisco making it easy to get around the Bay Area!

 MUNI, the San Francisco Municipal Railway provides transit service within the city of San Francisco 24 hours a day, 7 days a week, and offers a total of 80 routes throughout the city.

-BART, Bay Area Rapid Transit, is a massive 75 mile high-speed transit system throughout the entire Bay Area.
-BART serves 17 communities in the three counties operating 34 stations including service to San Francisco International Airport (SFO) and Oakland International Airport (OAK).
-In San Francisco, BART links with Muni light rail lines at the Market Street stations.
+BART, Bay Area Rapid Transit, is a high-speed transit system that connects the entire Bay Area.
+It serves 17 communities in the three counties operating 34 stations including service to San Francisco International Airport (SFO) and Oakland International Airport (OAK).
+In San Francisco, BART links with MUNI light rail lines at the Market Street stations.

-The San Francisco Municipal Transportation Authority website offers additional comprehensive transportation information.
+The San Francisco Municipal Transportation Authority website offers additional comprehensive transportation information about MUNI and BART

 Additionally, USF has a new partnership with Zipcar.
-For information about how it works, benefits, or to sign up as a member, please visit the Zipcar universities website.
+For information please visit the Zipcar universities website.
 Another great San Francisco ride share service is City Car Share, a company that allows you to pick up a car within a couple of blocks and rent it for as long as you wish.

 The easiest way to figure out how to get from place to place is by using Mapquest or Yahoo!
 Maps which provide door-to-door directions and maps.

 The University of San Francisco has an on-campus Safety Escort Service that provides a safe means of transportation when no other form is available.

 Additional Transportation Resources